 In this post you will learn...

-- Learn about the difference in window replacement costs.
+- Determine the difference in replacement window costs

 - A side by side comparison of single-hung and double-hung windows.